Every successful business relies on reviews.

 If you’re neglecting your reviews, you’re operating with a major hindrance.

-- Reviews influence search engine rankings: According to a Moz study, review signals make up around 15 percent of ranking factors.
+- Reviews influence search engine rankings: According to a Moz study, review signals are one of 8 key ranking factors.
 The more good reviews you have, the higher up your business will appear on local search results.

 - Social proof influences purchases and fosters trust: If someone else has had a good experience with a brand, we feel more confident in giving them our money.
 So much so that 78 percent of consumers say positive reviews make them trust a business more.

 - Reviews help with decision making: If you’re unsure which product to buy from two different brands, online reviews can help take the anxiety out of making the wrong decision.

 You need to aim for reviews on the review sites that are going to convert.
 These sites should be well-known and make it easy to leave reviews.

 So, where do the most influential reviews occur?